-We are home to four research groups that share a mission to decipher biological principles in the context of animal development and tissue homeostasis.
+We are home to five research groups that share a mission to decipher biological principles in the context of animal development and tissue homeostasis.
 We also aim to train the next generation of developmental biologists through inspiring teaching at the level of bachelor, master, and PhD education in the biology department and Utrecht Life Sciences community.
 Learn more about our research or teaching through the links in the menu, or continue scrolling to read the latest news from our division.

 Our collaborative manuscript with Florian Geisler and the group of Rudolph Leube has just been published in eLife.
 Congratulations all!
 Read the paper here.